JaneliaSciComp/hortacloud-utilities/README.md

 This program will generate shell scripts containing AWS CLI commands to copy and sync files from the local file system to AWS S3.
-To run the program, the user must specify a sample date in the form YYYY-MM-DD:
+To run the program, the user should specify a sample date in the form YYYY-MM-DD:

 ```
 python3 generate_upload_script.py --sample 2023-05-10